haanhvu/clickhouse-trace-exporting-benchmarks/setup/opentelemetry-collector/step2-schemaimprovements/README.md

-The config, hardware, and Docker command are the same as [step1-originalschema](https://github.com/haanhvu/jaeger-clickhouse-benchmark/tree/main/setup/opentelemetry-collector/step1-originalschema).
+The config and Docker command are the same as [step1-originalschema](https://github.com/haanhvu/jaeger-clickhouse-benchmark/tree/main/setup/opentelemetry-collector/step1-originalschema).

 ## New ORDER BY